dikortis/LetsTalkETC/Episodes/Episode_2.md

-investment trust and they're they're working on the monetary policy and anyway so he just makes his case why he's a fan of ET cie an investor
+investment trust and they're they're working on the monetary policy and anyway so he just makes his case why he's a fan of ETC an investor

 **Carlo Vicari:**
- yeah
+ yes
 I'm not sure if you got a chance to check that check out that article did you uh Elaine I know you're busy doing a